As Dion Lisle often says: Digital is when you enter the data once. In the B2B world, we are not there yet.

 Thinking about how such a seamless process can be achieved in a B2B context, I look for inspiration in the B2C world and its developments.

 Seamless payment/expense process in B2C context

-The current state of seamless process in B2B context
+The current state of the seamless process in B2B context

-The current state of “a seamless” customer process in B2B context can be divided in three levels.
+The current state of “a seamless” customer process in B2B context can be divided into three levels.

 1/ Level: E-mails